jchwenger/DMLAP/mediapipe/README.md

 ## Requirements

-To start playing with this part of the repo, the simplest way is to create an environment and install mediapipe, for instance:
+Except for the llm inference examples (in JavaScript, requiring only to download the model and launch a web server), to start playing with this part of the repo, the simplest way is to create an environment and install mediapipe, for instance:

 ```bash
 conda create -n mediapipe python